 Kyra has a love of acrobatics and passionately believes in working hard to achieve goals.
-With seven years training experience between the gymnastics and circus worlds, combined with two years of gymnastics coaching, she has discovered a strength for using her technical experience and expertise to teach others.
+With eight years training experience between the gymnastics and circus worlds, combined with three years of gymnastics coaching, she has discovered a strength for using her technical experience and expertise to teach others.
 Kyra enjoys working with Triple Heat dancers in developing their flexibility, strength and acrobatics.

 Michelle “Meesh” Jensen has been dancing since the age of four.
 She grew up training and competing in ballet, tap, jazz, contemporary, musical theatre, and hip hop.
 Meesh started her extensive training in hip hop nine years ago.
 In that time she has undergone a mentorship with hip hop icon Lenny Len from Toronto, Ontario, performed for singer Inez Jasper whilst on tour, appeared in several music videos with hip hop crew theTOMORROWS, and filled a dance minor in the University of Calgary’s contemporary program.

 She successfully passed her RAD intermediate 1 exam, and is fully certitified in Rhythm Works Integrative Dance: a program specifically designed to teach children living with autism, down syndrome, sensory processing disorder, and more!
-Meesh is ecstatic to start teaching at Triple Heat Dance, share her passion, and encourage personal and professional growth through dance!
-Bring on 2020!
+Meesh is ecstatic to be back teaching at Triple Heat Dance, share her passion, and encourage personal and professional growth through dance!